Holbo Airbearing Turntable and Acoustical Systems Aiwon and Palladian MC cartridges

 Acoustical Systems Palladian: 8.980 euro

 High-end turntables tend to be bulky, large, heavy and complex but the Holbo is none of these.
 With this turntable, there is no separate motor, no ridiculously bulky platter and no bridge-size arm carriage.
-In all honesty, the Holbo looks conspicuously simple and I have to admit to having underestimated it.
+In all honesty, the Holbo looks conspicuously simple and I must admit to having underestimated it.

 Especially when it comes to linear tracking turntables and air bearings, one may think this will involve lots of care and results in an ongoing tweaky operation.
-But the Holbo air bearing turntable aims to completely turn that notion upside down.
+But the Holbo air-bearing turntable aims to completely turn that notion upside down.
 This turntable is incredibly simple to operate and when adjusted properly is pretty much a set and forget solution.
 All of its parameters have been carefully considered to achieve the best possible sound as well as the most trouble-free operation.
 It is the perfected result of a long study into perfecting the ideal turntable, culminating in this one-stop solution and that is why there is only one model in the Holbo catalog.

 While visually understated, a close inspection reveals that the Holbo turntable contains many clever ideas that make adjusting and operating it a breeze.
 The arm can be adjusted in all directions but once adjusted (by your dealer, if you like), it is fixed in position very rigidly.
 There are two external boxes, the power supply and the air pump.
 The former can just be connected and never needs a second thought after that because switching on the platter rotation is done from the turntable itself.
 The air pump is not 100% inaudible but it is so silent that it can be positioned behind the system without being audible.
 You can hear a soft whirr when up close but you can’t hear this from the listening position.
 My refrigerator, for example, is way louder.
 If desired the pump can be fitted with a dehumidifier but as was explained to me, that really is not necessary unless one consistently forgets to switch off the pump at the end of the listening sessions.

 The air pump provides pressurized air for the platter as well as the arm.
 The funny thing is that when the air pump is off, the platter rests directly on the metal layer underneath and it cannot be rotated until the air pressure is on.
 Then, all of a sudden, it rotates entirely freely.
-I totally understand how this works but it still is fascinating to see it in practice.
+It’s easy to understand how this works but it still is fascinating to see it in practice.
 The platter is rotated via a precision-cast (not glued) rubber belt that is driven by an electronically-controlled DC-motor.
 This motor seems to be coupled rigidly to the turntable chassis but thanks to the air bearing, this has absolutely no audible influences.
 The tangential arm is attached to a collar that moves over a polished steel tube.
 Rather than this tube being perforated for creating the air cushion (and losing a lot of pressure via the exposed holes), the arm collar itself is attached to the air pump via an extremely thin and very flexible tube, making it move silently, efficiently and without any friction.
 In fact, the arm’s motion is so very smooth that you can witness it moving left and right by more than a millimeter when playing a record that was cut off-center.
 With regular pivot arms, this would result in speed variations as the arm gets shorter and longer but with the Holbo’s tangential arm, that just does not happen.
 Reassuringly, you can even see that the cantilever is entirely static while the entire arm assembly is being moved left and right by the grooves in the record.
 That’s how little friction the arm has!

-The cabling to the arm has been cleverly routed through a slid in the turntable’s body.
+The cabling to the arm has been cleverly routed through a slit in the turntable’s body.
 This way, there is no getting stuck in any protruding wires while it makes for a very tidy look.

 When the turntable was delivered to me it was fitted with an Acoustical Systems Aiwon MC cartridge.
 Quoted as having high-Purity 5N Silver Coils, a special dampened timet 1100 titanium alloy corpus, 0.33 mV output, a Q4 Shibata EVO stylus and a C37-coated tempered aluminum Cantilever, this is no ordinary cartridge and it is priced accordingly.
 Delivered along with the Aiwon was Acoustical Systems’ latest novelty the Palladian MC cartridge that is even more special but I’ll get to that further down.
 For now, my listening starts with the Aiwon.